-October 19, 2022 Lyle W. Cayce

-COMMUNITY FINANCIAL SERVICES ASSOCIATION OF AMERICA, LIMITED; CONSUMER SERVICE ALLIANCE OF TEXAS, versus

-Plaintiffs-Appellants,

-CONSUMER FINANCIAL PROTECTION BUREAU; ROHIT CHOPRA, in his official capacity as Director, Consumer Financial Protection Bureau,

-Defendants-Appellees.

-Appeal from the United States District Court for the Western District of Texas USDC No. 1:18-CV-295

-Before WILLETT, ENGELHARDT, and WILSON, Circuit Judges.
-CORY T. WILSON, Circuit Judge:

-"An elective despotism was not the government we fought for; but one which should not only be founded on free principles, but in which the powers of government should be so divided and balanced..., as that no one could transcend their legal limits, without being effectually checked and restrained by the others."
-The Federalist No. 48 (J. Madison) (quoting Thomas Jefferson's Notes on the State of Virginia (1781)).
+Case: 21-50826 Document: 00516514748 Page: 1 Date Filed: 10/19/2022 United States Court of Appeals for the Fifth Circuit United States Court of Appeals Fifth Circuit FILED October 19, 2022 No. 21-50826 Lyle W. Cayce Clerk COMMUNITY FINANCIAL SERVICES ASSOCIATION OF AMERICA, LIMITED; CONSUMER SERVICE ALLIANCE OF TEXAS, Plaintiffs-Appellants, persu CONSUMER FINANCIAL PROTECTION BUREAU; ROHIT CHOPRA, in his official capacity as Director, Consumer Financial Protection Bureau, Defendants-Appellees Appeal from the United States District Court for the Western District of Texas USDC No. 1:18-CV-295 Before WILLETT, ENGELHARDT, and WILSON, Circuit Judges.
+CORY T. WILSON, Circuit Judge: "An elective despotism was not the government we fought for; but one which should not only be founded on free principles, but in which the one which should not only be founded on free principles, but in which the powers of government should be so divided and balanced ..., as that no one could transcend their legal limits, without being effectually checked and restrained by the others."
+THE FEDERALIST No. 48 (J. Madison) (quoting Thomas Jefferson's Notes on the State of Virginia (1781)).
 In particular, as George Mason put it in Philadelphia in 1787, "[t]he purse & the